 - Prior to vehicle purchase.
+Press

-Press to set up an account.
+to set up an account.

+- With the OnStar Basic Plan, every 60 days.

 - After change in ownership and at 90 days.

 Transferring Service

 Press to request account transfer eligibility information.
 The Advisor can cancel or change account information.